History Files

 1622

-Étienne Brûlé leads an expedition into the territory that will become Michigan, but the first permanent settlement is not made until 1668, at Sault Sainte-Marie.
-Also during this century, French fur traders begin to enter into the territory that will later form Minnesota.
+Étienne Brûlé leads an expedition into the territory which will become Michigan, but the first permanent settlement is not made until 1668, at Sault Sainte-Marie.
+Also during this century, French fur traders begin to enter into the territory which will later form Minnesota.
+In the same year, the Province of Maine (the far north-eastern corner of the modern USA) is founded as part of the British Colonies, its name perhaps originating from the French province of the same name to the north.

 Governors of New France